Estimated reading time: 7 minutes

 First Court Appearance

 The “First Appearance” in court, after any bail hearing, is the first substantive step in the court process.
 (For defendants appearing on a Summons, it will be the literal First Appearance.)
-And for what to expect at a “Criminal Procedure Rule 5,” First Appearance in court, see our page:
+And for what to expect at a “Criminal Procedure Rule 5,” First Appearance in court, see our page: What is the Arraignment or First Appearance in Minnesota?

-Pre-trial Settlement Conference
+Pre-trial Conference

 We often have more than one court appearance between the First Appearance and the Jury Trial date.
 And these serve several purposes in the court process.
 One is to explore settlement possibilities with the opposing attorney and the court.
 But another is to manage the case with defense motions and planning.
-So for a discussion of what more to expect, see our page:
+See our page: What is the Pretrial Conference (or Rule 8 Appearance)?

 Contested Omnibus Hearing

 The “contested omnibus hearing” can result in dismissal of charges, or suppression of evidence.
 And if the defense attorney identifies defense issues and files pre-trial motions, the court will hold a Contested Omnibus Hearing.
-So for our discussion of this step in the court process and what to expect, see our page:
+So for our discussion of this step in the court process and what to expect, see our page: What is a Contested Omnibus Hearing in Minnesota?

 Trial: core of the court process

+A fair trial includes due process (fair procedures) and a search for the truth.
+The fact-finder at trial is either the jury-court or a judge without a jury.
+The accused can waive (give up) her right to a jury.
 The trial should be a fair procedure to decide past events; and whether enough proof exists to prove a crime by the defendant.
 The defense lawyer can raise legal defenses at trial.
-And we provide a deeper look at the trial on our page:

-Your Right to Trial by Jury Court & The Jury Trial Process
+And we provide a deeper look at the trial on our page: Your Right to Trial by Jury Court & The Jury Trial Process

 Sentencing Hearing